Roasted Garlic Italian Couscous Salad

 - 1 teaspoon EACH: Italian seasoning AND Dijon mustard

 - ¼ cup olive oil

 - Prep: Position a rack in the center of the oven and preheat the oven to 350ºF.
-Toss the tomatoes, garlic cloves, olive oil, and a big pinch of salt and pepper together on a medium baking sheet.
-Roast the tomatoes for 50 minutes to an hour, tossing halfway through, remove the garlic around the 30-40 minute mark or whenever it has started to soften and brown and set aside.
-While the tomatoes are roasting, prepare the couscous according to package directions.
+Toss the tomatoes, garlic, 2 tbsp olive oil, and a big pinch of salt and pepper together on a medium baking sheet.
+Roast for 50-60 minutes, tossing halfway through.
+Remove the garlic around the 30-40 minute mark or whenever they've softened; set aside.
+Prepare couscous according to package directions while you wait.
 Remove the tomatoes and let cool for several minutes.

-- Dressing: When the garlic has roasted, add it to a blender (or a jar if using an immersion blender,) along with the remaining dressing ingredients and salt and pepper.
+- Dressing: Add the roasted garlic to a blender (or a jar if using an immersion blender) along with the remaining dressing ingredients and salt and pepper.
 Blend until smooth, taste and adjust seasonings as desired.

 - The pearl couscous can be replaced with orzo or even 4 cups of cooked quinoa (1 1/4 cup dry).

-- Leftover salad can be kept in an airtight container (or meal prep containers) for up to 4 days.
+- Leftover salad can be kept in an airtight container for up to 4 days.
 The flavor is actually better as the salad sits!

 We are a participant in both the RewardStyle and Amazon Services LLC Associates Program, which are affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and through RewardStyle.